openstax/cnx-easybake/docs/css-extensions.md

 sort-by="alpha-helix"><em>𝛼</em>-helix</dt>` the selector `dl >
 dt::attr(sort-by)` would yield `alpha-helix`, rather than `𝛼-helix`.
-The last pseudo-element, `::first-letter(name)` applies the first character logic to attribute names.
+The last pseudo-element, `::first-letter(name)` applies the first character logic to the retrieved attribute value.

-The last new declaration is `group-by`.
+The next new declaration is `group-by`.
 This is the least general of all our extensions, designed to meet the needs of constructing glossaries and indexes.
 This declaration takes one or two CSS selectors.
 The first selector works just like `sort-by` in terms of ordering.
 The difference is that if two nodes have